micahkepe/strudel-server/README.md

 # Strudel Server 🌀

+> [!NOTE]
+> This project is currently in development and is not ready for use.

 A lightweight, Playwright-based server with file-watching capabilities for seamless development of [Strudel](https://strudel.cc/) projects using your preferred text editor.